Karl Bartos kicked off his 2014 ‘Off The Record’ tour with an impressive audio / visual presentation in Cologne’s Live Music Hall.

 ‘Das Modell’ came surprisingly early in the set and was accompanied not just by a projective backdrop of beautiful women but some endearing archive footage of Bartos and Flür doing their musikarbeiter thing.

-Despite not being part of his former band’s recent 3D retrospectives, Bartos has often commented that he is spiritually still on stage with them every night as he co-wrote all classic tracks post-‘Trans Europe Express’.
+Despite not being part of his former band’s recent 3D concert retrospectives, Bartos has often commented that he is spiritually still on stage with them every night as he co-wrote all those classic tracks post-‘Trans Europe Express’.

 So as Bartos was Hütter’s main collaborator between 1978 to 1986, his own set was punctuated by a selection of KRAFTWERK tracks, updated and made powerfully crisp over the big speakers.

-Known for his strong aversion towards the death by 4/4 pounding of modern dance music, Bartos also avoided the poor techno restylings like those heard on ‘The Mix’.
+Known for his strong aversion towards the death by 4/4 pounding of modern electronic dance music, Bartos also avoided the poor techno restylings like those presented on ‘The Mix’.
 But it wasn’t just about the past as highlights from ‘Communication’ were also represented, alongside most of the ‘Computer World’ album plus ‘The Robots’, ‘Trans Europe Express’, ‘Tour De France’ and a bilingual version of ‘Neon Lights’.

 The renditions of the Kling Klang era material were kept to a handy single edit size and free of noodling, thus emphasising Bartos’ more pop based sensibilities.
 Those ideals were on display in the accompanying visuals for ‘Interview’ where Bartos’ diverse musical interests such as THE BEATLES, THE WHO and BB KING were there for all to see.